Aston Martin

 Aston Martin Lagonda Global Holdings PLC (/ˈæstən/) is a British manufacturer of luxury sports cars and grand tourers.
 Its predecessor was founded in 1913 by Lionel Martin and Robert Bamford.
 Headed from 1947 by David Brown, it became associated with expensive grand touring cars in the 1950s and 1960s, and with the fictional character James Bond following his use of a DB5 model in the 1964 film Goldfinger.
 Their grand tourers and sports cars are regarded as a British cultural icon.

 Aston Martin has held a royal warrant as purveyor of motorcars to Charles III (as Prince of Wales and later as King) since 1982, and has over 160 car dealerships in 53 countries, making it a global automobile brand.
-The company is traded on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+The company is traded on the London Stock Exchange.
 In 2003 it received the Queen's Award for Enterprise for outstanding contribution to international trade.
 The company has survived seven bankruptcies throughout its history.

 The headquarters and main production of its sports cars and grand tourers are in a 55 acre facility in Gaydon, Warwickshire, England, on the former site of RAF Gaydon, adjacent to the Jaguar Land Rover Gaydon Centre.
 The old 3.6 acre facility in Newport Pagnell, Buckinghamshire, is the present home of the Aston Martin Works classic car department, which focuses on heritage sales, service, spares and restoration operations.
 The 90 acre factory in St Athan, Wales, features three converted 'super-hangars' from MOD St Athan, and serves as the production site of Aston Martin's SUV, the DBX.

 Aston Martin has been involved in motorsport at various points in its history, mainly in sports car racing, and also in Formula One.
 The Aston Martin brand is increasingly being used, mostly through licensing, on other products including a submarine, real estate development, and aircraft.